MikelSalazar/CelestialOrrery/README.md

 # Celestial Orrery (a mod for Outer Wilds)

-Created as part of the [2023 New Horizons Jam](https://outerwildsmods.com/jam/), this mod for Outer Wilds projects a version of the orrery (the model of the star system) seen in the observatory onto the actual environment of the game.
+Created as part of the [2023 New Horizons Jam](https://outerwildsmods.com/jam/), this mod for Outer Wilds projects onto the actual environment of the game a version of the orrery (the model of the star system) seen in the observatory.
 This makes it easier for the players to navigate through the star system (because there is a "ground" they can use to orientate themselves and to estimate distances to the different planets), while also increasing the "toybox" aspect of the game space.

 ![Celestial Orrery, as seen from afar](CelestialOrrery.png)